 The spectral analysis of X-rays emitted by a sample after irradiation is both a powerful qualitative and qualitative analytical technique.
 It is based on the following phenomenon: an atom relaxes after excitation by emitting X-ray radiations at specific wavelengths, which reveal the identity of the emitting species.

 For this spectral analysis, Saint-Gobain Crystals supplies two key components:

-A monochromating crystal is used to disperse the various spectral components of the beam emitted by sample.
-A detector is used to measure intensity of spectral lines singled out by the monochromator.
+A monochromating crystal is used to disperse the various spectral components of the beam emitted by the sample.
+A detector is used to measure the intensity of spectral lines singled out by the monochromator.

 The Johann Geometry (semi-focusing)